Curve classes on conic bundle threefolds and applications to rationality: Introduction

 \subsection{Applications to rationality}

 Although a geometric rationality criterion for conic bundles over minimal rational surfaces has been known since the 1980s \cite{Shokurov-Prym}, a rationality criterion over nonclosed fields has remained stubbornly out of reach, even when the base is \(\PP^2\).
 If \(W = \PP^2\), then one can verify that the rationality constructions over \(\kbar\) descend to give rational parametrizations whenever \(\deg\Delta\leq 3\) and \(X(k)\neq\emptyset\) (see Section~\ref{sec:low_degree}).
 Thus, the natural case of interest is when \(W = \PP^2\) and \(\deg \Delta = 4\).
-Contributing to the difficulty is the fact that several of the classical rationality obstructions vanish under mild additional assumptions in this case.
-Indeed, results for conic bundle surfaces show that \(X\) is unirational whenever \(X_{(\PP^2-\Delta)}(k)\neq\emptyset\) (see Section~\ref{sec:low_degree}), and the Artin--Mumford exact sequence shows that \(\Br X = \Br \PP^3\) whenever \(\Delta\) is geometrically irreducible \cite[Theorem 6.8.3, Proof of Proposition 6.9.15]{Poonen-Qpoints}.
-Additionally, if \(\Delta\) is smooth, then results of Bruin~\cite{bruin} combined with Theorem~\ref{thm:MainTorsors} above show that the intermediate Jacobian of \(X\) is always isomorphic to the Jacobian of a genus \(2\) curve; hence, the intermediate Jacobian obstruction vanishes.
-Furthermore, any Fano conic bundle is \emph{not} birationally rigid and has infinite automorphism group; hence, the obstruction of Iskovskikh and Manin \cite{IskovskihManin} vanishes.
+Contributing to the difficulty in this case is the fact that several of the classical rationality obstructions vanish under mild additional assumptions.
+Indeed, results for conic bundle surfaces show that \(X\) is unirational whenever \(X_{(\PP^2-\Delta)}(k)\neq\emptyset\) (see Section~\ref{sec:low_degree}), and the Artin--Mumford exact sequence shows that \(\Br X = \Br \PP^3\) whenever \(\Deltatilde\) is geometrically irreducible \cite{Poonen-Qpoints}*{Theorem 6.8.3, Proof of Proposition 6.9.15}; hence the Brauer group obstruction vanishes.
+Additionally, if \(\Delta\) is smooth, then results of Bruin~\cite{bruin} combined with Theorem~\ref{thm:MainTorsors} above show that the intermediate Jacobian of \(X\) is always isomorphic to the Jacobian of a genus \(2\) curve; hence, Clemens and Griffiths's intermediate Jacobian obstruction \cite{Clemens-Griffiths-ij} vanishes.
+Furthermore, the birational automorphism group of \(X\) contains the automorphism group of the generic fiber, which is an infinite orthogonal group by~\cite{Borel}*{Corollary 18.3}.
+Hence, the obstruction of Iskovskikh and Manin \cite{IskovskihManin} vanishes.